Skip to Content

 Sacred Collective leadership identifies as both an independent and interdependent spiritual community hoping “to invite and partner with students to seek justice, to encounter community, and to linger in Divine truths.”

 Sean was first introduced to Sacred Collective through the organization’s “not your typical Bible study” events, in which members of Sacred Collective observed and questioned passages of the Bible.
-This new exploration of faith from multiple perspectives drew Sean into Sacred Collective, and he joined the staff after leaving St. Mark’s United Methodist Church in Iowa City.
+This new exploration of faith from multiple perspectives drew Sean into Sacred Collective, and they joined the staff after leaving St. Mark’s United Methodist Church in Iowa City.

 “[Sacred Collective] was extraordinary and really a healing space for me, as I’ve been through some pretty hard times in my leadership as I was wrestling with my identity and role as a Christian minister,” Sean said.